 - Ensure that at least 25% of the funds in each MPO benefit disadvantaged communities. - If using different project selection criteria or weighting, minimum project size greater than \$500,000, match requirement, or definition of disadvantaged communities for its competitive selection process, the MPO must obtain Commission approval prior to the MPO's call for projects. - If electing to have a supplemental MPO specific call for projects, the projects within the MPO boundaries that were not selected through the statewide competition must be considered along with those received in the supplemental call for projects.
-An MPO must notify the Commission of their intent to have a supplemental call no later than the application deadline. - An MPO electing to have a supplemental MPO specific call for projects must submit copies of all applications received by the MPO.
-Projects recommended for programming by an MPO will not be considered for funding unless the application is received by the designated deadline. - In administering a competitive selection process, an MPO must use a multidisciplinary advisory group to assist in evaluating project applications. - In administering a competitive selection process, an MPO must explain how the projects recommended for programming by the MPO include a broad spectrum of projects to benefit pedestrians and bicyclists.
+An MPO must notify the Commission of their intent to have a supplemental call no later than the application deadline. - In administering a competitive selection process, an MPO must use a multidisciplinary advisory group to assist in evaluating project applications. - In administering a competitive selection process, an MPO must explain how the projects recommended for programming by the MPO include a broad spectrum of projects to benefit pedestrians and bicyclists.
 The explanation must include a discussion of how the recommended projects benefit students walking and cycling to school. - An MPO choosing to use the same project selection criteria and weighting, minimum project size, match requirement, and definition of disadvantaged communities as used by the Commission for the statewide competition may delegate its project selection to the Commission.
-An MPO delegating its project selection to the Commission must notify the Commission by the application deadline and may not conduct a supplemental call for projects.
+An MPO delegating its project selection to the Commission must notify the Commission by the application deadline and may not conduct a supplemental call for projects. - If electing to have a contingency list of projects to be amended into the program in the event a programmed project is delivered for less or fails, approve and recommend such amendments for Commission approval.
+This contingency list will be provided to the Commission and will be in effect only until the adoption of the next statewide program.

-- If electing to have a contingency list of projects to be amended into the program in the event a programmed project is delivered for less or fails, approve and recommend such amendments for Commission approval.
-This contingency list will be provided to the Commission and will be in effect only until the adoption of the next statewide program. - Recommend allocation requests for a project in the MPO selected portion of the program. - Determine which projects to advance and make that recommendation to the Commission in consultation with Commission staff and Caltrans. - Submit an annual assessment of its portion of the program in terms of its effectiveness in achieving the goals of ATP.
+- Recommend allocation requests for a project in the MPO selected portion of the program. - Determine which projects to advance and make that recommendation to the Commission in consultation with Commission staff and Caltrans. - Submit an annual assessment of its portion of the program in terms of its effectiveness in achieving the goals of ATP.